 Industry experience: please contact the Programme Manager to discuss whether your work experience is relevant to the programme.

 In addition, international students should hold IELTS English language at a minimum of 6.5 or equivalent in all categories.

 Applicants who do not hold an Honours degree in a relevant biological science will be considered on their individual merits in relation to the programme.
 Please contact the Programme Manager for details.

 All applicants must provide satisfactory references from a suitable person such as their employer, line manager or previous University tutor.

 An intake of students is recruited in August every year.

 International students: Please note: as this is a distance learning programme, the usual rules in terms of UK Visas and restriction to full time study do not apply to MSc Virology.

-To discuss the programme please contact Dr Anne Humphreys at A.M.Humphreys@ljmu.ac.uk or call 0151 231 2205.
+To discuss the programme, please contact the Dr Anne Humphreys (Programme Manager) at A.M.Humphreys@ljmu.ac.uk or call 0151 231 2205.

 Entry requirements (International)

 LJMU welcomes applications from international students.
 In addition to normal entry requirements, you will be expected to demonstrate a very good level of English language competence, for example an IELTS score of 6.5 or equivalent.
 Please note: specific courses may require higher levels of English language competence.